Feel empowered by the roots of Black music this June

 Next student president opens up about family, AI, and the saxophone

 Share: In middle school, Alfredo Martinez Sandoval had a dream that he was playing the saxophone.
-In high school, the saxophone became his connection to the city of Pasadena through the Tournament of Roses parade, which set his path in motion to broke l become the incoming president of the Associated Students of Pasadena City College.
+In high school, the saxophone became his connection to the city of Pasadena through the Tournament of Roses parade, which set his path in motion to become the incoming president of the Associated Students of Pasadena City College.
 “I fell in love with saxophone,” he says, sitting on a shady bench in front of the Shatford Library.
-“I had a dream about playing it one time, and …
+“I had a dream about playing it one time, and due to …

 ‘Hit Man’ psychs itself out of doing more than perfecting the rom-com